pedmiston/forward-summit/1-intro/intro.md

-Finally, the last reason I like dynamic documents is that I'm obsessed with automation, and the idea that I can reproduce entire research workflows by compiling a single document is just really neat.
+Finally, the last reason I like dynamic documents is that I'm obsessed with automation, and the idea that I can reproduce entire research workflows by compiling a single document I just find very satisfying.
 -->

 # Markdown documents can be simple dynamic documents